GeneZC/Chinese-NER/README.md

 ## Contributions

-If you have any question about this repo or there exists some bugs of my code, please feel free to contact with me via email or just give comments in Issues
+If you have any question about this repo or there exists some bugs, please feel free to contact with me via email or just give comments in Issues

 ## Experiments